urbanopt/urbanopt.github.io/workflows/disco/disco.md

 6. ### Run DISCO
 	To run use the DISCO command and specify the DISCO Feature File and Scenario file.

 	Additional options namely the custom cost database and the technical catalog can also be specified.
-Details on all disco options can be viewed using the
+Details on all DISCO options can be viewed using the
 `-h` flag as shown below:

 	```bash
 	uo disco -h
 	```

-	This prints out the following options and their description:
+	This prints out the following options and their descriptions:

 	`--scenario` &mdash; Required, Path to scenario csv file\